yuvalhef/gym-deepline/README.md

 env = gym.make('deepline-v0')
 ```

-The environment itself is implemented in `envs/atml_env.py`.
+The environment itself is implemented in `envs/atml_env.py` and the three versions of the agent are under `agents/`.

 For a more detailed example, see `example.py`.